apurvwagh/DevOps-interview-questions-/Aws-senerio-set1.md

       SSH (or RDP) into the bastion host using your private key or password.
 From the bastion host, you can then SSH (or RDP) into the instances in the private subnet using their private IP addresses.

+Interviewer:

+What AWS service can replace a Bastion Host?

+Answer:

+AWS Systems Manager Session Manager

+This is the preferred modern AWS approach.

+Benefits:

+* No public IP required
+* No inbound SSH port
+* No Bastion Host
+* Full audit logging
+* IAM-based access control

+⸻

+Cross Question 8

+Interviewer:

+How does Session Manager work?

+Answer:Admin
+   ↓
+AWS Console / CLI
+   ↓
+Session Manager
+   ↓
+Private EC2
+Requirements:

+* SSM Agent installed
+* IAM Role attached
+* Access to SSM endpoints

+No SSH keys required.

+⸻

+Cross Question 9

+Interviewer:

+How would you implement Session Manager in a private subnet?

+Answer:

+Attach an IAM Role: AmazonSSMManagedInstanceCore

+Then create VPC Interface Endpoints for:

+* SSM
+* EC2 Messages
+* SSM Messages

+This allows management without:

+* Internet Gateway
+* NAT Gateway
+* Bastion Host

+⸻

+Cross Question 10

+Interviewer:

+What logging would you enable?

+Answer:

+For Bastion Host:

+* CloudWatch Agent
+* OS audit logs
+* SSH logs

+For Session Manager:

+* CloudWatch Logs
+* S3 Session Logs
+* CloudTrail

+This provides complete auditing.

+⸻

+Cross Question 11 (Senior Level)

+Interviewer:

+If you were designing a new production environment today, would you still use a Bastion Host?

+Answer:

+Usually no.

+I would use:

+* AWS Systems Manager Session Manager
+* IAM-based authentication
+* CloudTrail auditing
+* VPC Endpoints

+Reasons:

+* More secure
+* Less operational overhead
+* No exposed SSH ports
+* Easier compliance

+Bastion Hosts are still used in some legacy environments, but Session Manager is generally the recommended AWS best practice.

+⸻

+Real Production Scenario

+Interviewer:

+How have you implemented this in production?

+Answer:

+“Initially we used Bastion Hosts for managing EC2 instances in private subnets.
+Later we migrated to AWS Systems Manager Session Manager.
+We removed inbound SSH access completely, attached SSM roles to instances, created VPC endpoints for SSM services, and enabled CloudTrail logging.
+This eliminated public access, simplified key management, and improved auditability.”

+⸻

+“Traditionally, I would deploy a Bastion Host in a public subnet with SSH access restricted to trusted administrator IPs.
+Private instances would allow SSH only from the Bastion Host Security Group.
+However, in modern AWS environments, I prefer AWS Systems Manager Session Manager because it eliminates the need for public IPs, SSH keys, and inbound ports while providing IAM-based access control and full audit logging.”

+Interviewer’s Favorite Follow-Up

+Interviewer: “If Session Manager exists, why do companies still use Bastion Hosts?”

+Answer:

+“Many legacy environments were built before Session Manager became widely adopted.
+Some organizations also have tooling or compliance processes built around SSH.
+However, for new environments, Session Manager is usually the more secure and operationally efficient choice.”